PhysicalTherapy.com Phone: 866-782-6258

 Scott Cheatham, PhD, DPT, OCS, ATC, CSCS

-Dr. Cheatham is a national presenter for various organizations and has authored over 120 peer-reviewed publications, textbook chapters, and several home study courses on the topics of orthopedics, health & fitness, and sports medicine.
+Dr. Cheatham is a national presenter for various organizations and has authored over 200 peer reviewed publications, textbook chapters, conference/seminar presentations, and home study courses on the topics of sports medicine, orthopedics, and health & fitness.
+Dr. Cheatham is the co-editor-in-chief of the Journal of Fitness, Wellness, and Human Performance and serves on the editorial board of the Journal of Sport Rehabilitation.

 Related Courses